Nonlinear shallow-water waves with vertical odd viscosity: Linear and weakly nonlinear theory

-Except for the special case of embedded solitary waves \cite{champneys2001embedded}, solitary waves are typically found outside the linear spectrum.
-Furthermore, they bifurcate from points where the phase and group velocities are equal.
-When $\hat{f}=0$, such a point exists at $\lvert \bm{k} \rvert =0$, where $c=1$.
-Hence, one may expect to find \emph{long-wave} solitary waves bifurcating from zero amplitude at $c=1$, and the speeds of the waves will be greater than unity for $\nu<\nu^*$, and less than unity for $\nu>\nu^*$.
-On the other hand, when the Coriolis force is taken into account, the singular behaviour of $c$ at $\lvert \bm{k} \rvert=0$ removes the possibility of finding a solitary wave bifurcation about this point.
+Solitary waves bifurcate from points where the phase and group velocities are equal.
+Furthermore, except for the special case of embedded solitary waves \cite{champneys2001embedded}, they are typically found outside the linear spectrum.
+When $\hat{f}=0$, the group and phase velocity are equal at $\lvert \bm{k} \rvert =0$ (i.e., the long-wave speed), where $c_{+}=1$.
+Hence, one may expect to find \emph{long-wave} solitary waves bifurcating from zero amplitude at $c_{+}=1$, and the speeds of the waves will be greater than unity for $\nu<\nu^*$, and less than unity for $\nu>\nu^*$.
+On the other hand, when there are also external rotations, the singular behaviour of $c_{+}$ at $\lvert \bm{k} \rvert=0$ removes the possibility of finding a solitary wave bifurcation about this point.
 However, there is another candidate for solitary wave bifurcations, at a global minimum of the dispersion relation at $|k|=k_m$, denoted $c_m$.
 These are called \emph{wavepacket} solitary waves.
-It can be checked by direct calculation that the group and phase velocities are equal at this point \cite{akylas1993envelope}, and that there is a gap in the linear spectrum for speeds $c<c_m$.
-Seeking solutions to $dc/dk=0$, we find that $k_m$ satisfies
+It can be checked by direct calculation that the group and phase velocities are equal at this point \cite{akylas1993envelope}, and furthermore for speeds $-c_m<c<c_m$ there are no linear waves (i.e., there is a gap in the linear spectrum for $-c_m<c<c_m$).
+Seeking solutions to $dc_{+}/dk=0$, we find that $k_m$ satisfies

 For a minimum to exist, we require real solutions for $k_m$, which occurs under the condition